stryd/shipbob-go/docs/CreateOrder.md

 ### NewCreateOrder

-`func NewCreateOrder(products []CreateOrderProductsInner, recipient RecipientInfo, referenceId string, shippingMethod string, ) *CreateOrder`
+`func NewCreateOrder(products []AddProductToOrder, recipient RecipientInfo, referenceId string, shippingMethod string, ) *CreateOrder`

 NewCreateOrder instantiates a new CreateOrder object This constructor will assign default values to properties that have it defined,